 On April 21st 2026 Virginia voters approved a redistricting referendum that gerrymanders an estimated 3-4 Republicans out of their seats.
 Democrats carried out the gerrymander as retaliation for Texas's Republican-led redistricting.
 With the new Virginia and California maps offsetting Republican gerrymanders, current district lines nationwide are almost perfectly fair overall—though extremely unfair within individual states.

 In December 2025, 21 of 40 Republican state senators in Indiana joined all ten Democrats to vote down a bill to redraw congressional districts for partisan benefit.
-The vote came despite intense lobbying from Donald Trump, threats of primary challengers, withheld federal money and even death threats.
+The vote came despite intense lobbying from Mr Trump, threats of primary challengers, withheld federal money and even death threats.
 Former Indiana governor Mitch Daniels observed that courage was contagious: as more senators spoke up, the numbers grew.